Northbridge Public Schools Elementary Curriculum Overview

 Core programs:

-Reveal Math (McGraw-Hill): A balanced math program integrating inquiry-based learning with explicit instruction.
-Reveal Math also includes:
+Reveal Math (McGraw-Hill): A comprehensive, balanced math program that integrates inquiry-based learning with direct instruction.
+Key features include:

 Science and Engineering

-Science instruction is hands-on, exploratory, and aligned with the Next Generation Science Standards.
-Lessons are designed around essential questions that encourage curiosity and deeper understanding.
+Our science instruction is hands-on, exploratory, and aligned with the Next Generation Science Standards (NGSS).
+Each unit is centered around essential questions that foster curiosity and critical thinking.

 Social Studies

-Meaningful activities that build understanding of historical events and civic responsibility
+Activities that develop historical thinking and civic responsibility

-At Northbridge Middle School, our curriculum is designed to support student growth in all academic areas while also nurturing their social-emotional development.
-All instruction is aligned with the Massachusetts Curriculum Frameworks and reflects current research and best practices.
+At Northbridge Middle School, our curriculum is designed to support academic excellence while nurturing students’ social-emotional development.
+Instruction is aligned with the Massachusetts Curriculum Frameworks and grounded in current educational research and best practices.

 English Language Arts (ELA)

-Teachers also implement Self-Regulated Strategy Development (SRSD)—a research-based framework for teaching writing.
-SRSD integrates:
+Students also benefit from Self-Regulated Strategy Development (SRSD)—a research-based writing framework that integrates:

-Social-emotional learning strategies to build motivation and independence
+Social-emotional strategies to promote motivation, independence, and self-regulation

-To support personalized learning, we also use i-Ready, a digital platform that:
+To further personalize instruction, we use i-Ready, a digital platform that:

 Mathematics

-Beginning in the 2025–2026 school year, Illustrative Math will serve as the core math curriculum for grades 6–8.
-Illustrative Math is a problem-based program that emphasizes:
+Beginning in the 2025–2026 school year, Illustrative Mathematics is our core math curriculum for Grades 6 and 7.
+This problem-based program encourages:

 Deep conceptual understanding